-We initially pioneered and delivered traditional skills training, volunteer and employment opportunities for those on the margins of society, in recovery and long-term unemployed in 1991.
+We initially pioneered and delivered traditional skills training, volunteer and employment opportunities for those on the margins of society, in recovery, and long-term unemployed in 1991.

-From this initiative, the project established triple bottom-line enterprises designed to be self-financing through the collection, refurbishment, resale or redistribution of unwanted household furnishings, light industrial equipment, and industrial scale wood recycling.
+From this initiative, the project established triple bottom-line enterprises designed to be self-financing through the collection, refurbishment, resale, or redistribution of unwanted household furnishings, light industrial equipment, and industrial-scale wood recycling.

-Those in hardship could receive items free.
+Those in hardship could receive items for free.
 Entire homes (initially provided unfurnished by the local authority were furnished, while other pieces were retailed, generating income through a network of high street shops we founded.
 These shops also created employment for the learning disabled and re-entry training for ex-offenders.

 As the project developed it attracted growing interest: